Here are some of the questions our guests ask us all the time:

 Yes.
 Our snowcat operates on days of heavy snowfall, often above the cloud layer.
 The terrain chosen is determined by weather, visibility, snow stability and snow quantity.
 Virtually everyday of your vacation is a ski day.

 Do I need to be an expert skier with previous powder experience?

 No. Our guests are expert, advanced and intermediate skiers.
 They come from many walks of life from young to not so young.
 Previous powder experience is not required, but you will be required to ski in control on various types of backcountry terrain and snow conditions including treed slopes.
 You should have experience at downhill resorts and have spent some time skiing off the groomed trails.
 With your skis on, you should be able to make confident parallel turns and be able to side slip, step up sideways, traverse and make kick turns on terrain that can be difficult and steep.
 You should be in good physical condition.
 The better condition you are in, the more enjoyment you will get out of your vacation and the less likely you are to injure yourself.
 It is difficult to describe precisely the level of experience required to fully enjoy cat skiing.
 Please do not hesitate to give us a call if you are unsure of your ability level.

 Do you recommend special equipment?

 Yes.
 Goggles should be double lens and antifog.
 An extra pair of gloves or mitts is a good idea so you always have a dry pair.
 Bring clothing that's suitable for a wide range of conditions, from snowy and cold to warm and sunny.
 Dress at the lodge is casual.
 Our guests have more fun on shorter, softer powder skis that are easier to turn in deep snow.
-Our rental shop carries the Volkl and Blizzard skis in a variety of lengths.
+We carry Volkl and Blizzard skis in a variety of lengths for our guests to use.
 Contact the office if you would like to reserve a pair.